MicrosoftDocs/WSL/commandline/WSL/install_guide.md

 ```

 ### After enabling Windows Subsystem for Linux
-**Reboot when prompted**
+**Restart when prompted**

-> It is important that you **DO reboot when prompted** as some of the infrastructure which Bash on Windows requires can only be loaded during Windows' boot-up sequence.
+> It is important that you **DO restart when prompted** as some of the infrastructure which Bash on Windows requires can only be loaded during Windows' boot-up sequence.

 ### Run Bash on Windows
 1. Open a command prompt